Why Every PMF Article You've Read Was Written for Someone Else

 Question 2: "What would you do if this product went away tomorrow?"

-We covered this above.
 Their answer shows you where you sit in their workflow.
-Are you a nice-to-have or a real dependency?
+Are you a nice-to-have or a dependency?
 Both answers are useful.
 Just be honest with yourself about which one you're hearing.

 Question 3: "Who else do you know that has this problem?"

-Five conversations.
+Three conversations.
 Three questions each.
-You'll learn more about your product-market fit from those 15 answers than from any dashboard.
+You'll learn more about your product-market fit from those 9 answers than from any dashboard.

-What to Do If You Don't See These Signals Yet
+What Should You Do If You Don't See These Patterns Yet?

-Here's the part most PMF articles get wrong: they treat the absence of fit as a crisis.
-Like if you don't have clear PMF signals at 50 users, you should pivot or shut down.
+The absence of fit at 50 users is not a crisis.
+It's the expected state.
+Here's the part most PMF articles get wrong: they treat the absence of fit as a reason to pivot or shut down.

-If none of your users are coming back unprompted, that's a signal.
+If none of your users are coming back unprompted, that's worth examining.
 It doesn't mean your product is bad.
 It might mean your onboarding doesn't show people the value fast enough.
 It might mean you're attracting the wrong users because your marketing message doesn't match the product.
 It might mean the product genuinely needs work.

 This is what systematic testing looks like at early stage.
 You're not trying to prove PMF exists.
-You're trying to make the signals a little clearer with each round of changes.
-PopHatch was built for exactly this process: helping founders run one test at a time and track whether the signals are moving in the right direction.
+You're trying to make the picture a little clearer with each round of changes.

-The Difference Between "Not Yet" and "Not This"
+How Do You Tell the Difference Between "Not Yet" and "Not This"?

-There's a line between "I haven't found PMF yet" and "This product isn't going to find PMF in its current form."
+"Not yet" means the product needs more time and iteration.
+"Not this" means the product needs a fundamental change.
 At 50 users, the line is blurry.
-But there are a few honest signals that suggest the problem is deeper than timing.
+But there are a few honest indicators that suggest the problem is deeper than timing.

 If you've had 15 conversations and nobody can articulate why they use your product, that's a concern.
 If your most active users are only active because you personally remind them, that's a concern.
-If every user describes a different use case and none of them overlap, you might be building a product that solves multiple small problems instead of one real one.
+If every user describes a different use case and none of them overlap, you might be building a product that solves multiple small problems instead of one that matters.

 None of these are death sentences.
 But they're worth taking seriously.
 The move isn't to panic.
 The move is to narrow.
 Pick the one use case that shows the most life.
 Cut the others.
-Focus your next 50 users on the segment that showed the strongest signal.
-Then read the data again.
+Focus your next 50 users on the segment that showed the strongest data.
+Then read the results again.